ZORO2045/Holy_Quran_Playlist/README.md

 ![](https://github.com/ZORO2045/Holy_Quran_Playlist/blob/main/banner.jpg)
   # Holy Quran Playlist App

-Welcome to our Holy Quran playlist website repository!
+Welcome to our Holy Quran playlist app repository!
 This repository hosts a collection of Quranic recitations from various reciters and radio stations.
 Users can listen to these recitations online through provided links.

 ## About